top of page

 • sets scientific direction and defines project scope and objectives,

-• approves (or delegates approval of) methodology and validation plans,
+• approves, or delegates approval of, methodology and validation plans,

 Co-Principal Investigator (Co-PI)

-• may co-approve methodology and validation plans where defined in the project plan,
+• co-approve methodology and validation plans where defined in the project structure,

-• may co-sign deliverables where explicitly authorized,
+• co-sign deliverables where explicitly authorized,

 Scientific Lead

-• coordinates work plans, experiments/analyses, and technical documentation,
+• coordinates work plans, experiments, analyses, and technical documentation,

-• enforces technical standards and reproducibility discipline,
+• enforces technical standards, reproducibility discipline, and methodological consistency,

 Scientific Leads are often the operational scientific drivers of a project.